TylerBettilyon/ToDoList/README.md

 * Add new tasks
 * Delete finished tasks
 * Edit existing tasks
-* Add descriptions to tasks
+* Add, edit, and delete descriptions for tasks
+* Add, edit, and delete dates for tasks
 * Show urgent and non-urgent tasks